 If a student with a disability is not making adequate progress, the IEP team meets to review current interventions, assessment data, teacher observations, parent input, behavior reports, and any other documentation that would illustrate the student's progress or lack thereof.
 Once the aforementioned information has been reviewed, the team will identify new interventions, or adapted goals.
-If the student continues to show a lack of progress, a multi-disciplinary reevaluation is conducted to determine if any additional supports could be put in place to help the student be successful prior to a change in placement.
+If the student continues to show a lack of progress, a multi-disciplinary re-evaluation is conducted to determine if any additional support could be put in place to help the student be successful prior to a change in placement.
 In addition, if a student's behavior is impeding academic progress, the IEP team will complete a functional behavior assessment of the student.
 This functional behavior assessment data will be used to create positive behavior plans appropriate to the student's needs.
 If, after sharing the evaluation information and the outcomes of the functional behavior assessment and behavior plans with parents and the rest of the student's multi-disciplinary team, it is determined that all appropriate local supports and supplementary aides have been implemented, only then is an outside placement option considered.
 Placement decisions are team driven and are decided upon based on the most appropriate supports and interventions that a program offers that would meet the student's needs.

-The district is looking to expand the life skills programs by looking to build capacity for life skills programs, as well as work with neighboring districts on special education program consortiums.
+The district is looking to expand our emotional support programs by looking to build capacity for emotional support programs, as well as work with neighboring districts on special education program consortiums.
 With the expansion of program offerings within the Freedom Area School District, student placements outside of the district will decrease.

-In addition, the Freedom Area School District will be implementing a special education procedure manual in fall 2016.
+In addition, the Freedom Area School District will be implementing a special education procedure manual in fall 2020 to all of the staff.
 This manual will include the districtwide steps that must be taken prior to a student being placed.
 These procedures will provide additional measures to ensure consistency with district placement options.

 2. The Freedom Area School District acknowledges the importance of students with disabilities to be provided educational opportunities in regular education settings with their nondisabled peers.

 The Freedom Area School District evaluates programs annually based on the needs of current students and those expected for the coming year.
-The Freedom School District currently supports the following programs: Learning Support (K-12) and Speech and Language Support (K-12).
-Currently, the District is able to provide support for its special education students who have emotional, life skills or other medically related needs the appropriate supplemental services and supports to be successful within the Learning Support setting.
+The Freedom School District currently supports the following programs: Learning Support (K-12), Life Skills Support (9-12) and Speech and Language Support (K-12).
+Currently, the District is able to provide support for its special education students who have emotional, life skills or other medically related needs the appropriate supplemental services and supports to be successful within the Learning Support and Life Skills Support settings.
 In addition, vision and hearing impaired services, occupational and physical therapies and counseling services are provided to our students as needed.